How to deal with Er1 and Er2 when doing calibrations

 Er1 will usually appear on the screen when users dip the probe into the wrong calibration solutions.
 For example, for pH calibration, the 1st point calibration must be 7.00 pH.
 If users dip into 4.00 or 10.01 for the 1st point calibration, Er1 will appear to remind you that it's not the correct calibration solution.
 If you are pretty sure you are dipping into the correct solution, but the Err1 still comes up, it could be caused by either of the following reasons:

-- The calibration solution is contaminated, thus not holding a correct standard value.
+The calibration solution is contaminated or expired, thus not holding a correct standard value.
 Users need to replace new calibration solutions.

-If you have confirmed that it's none of the above reasons, try setting the meter back to factory default (refer to your instruction manual), and then conduct the calibration again starting from pH 7.0.
+If you have confirmed that it's none of the above reasons, try setting the meter back to factory default (refer to your instruction manual), and then perform the calibration again starting from pH 7.00.
 After that, if Er1 still comes up, it's possible that the pH probe of the meter is not working properly.
 Users can contact us or the retalier for return or replacement service.

-Er2 will come up if the user press the CAL button before the reading is stablized (smiley face coming up) in calibration mode.
-To solve this, just have a little more patience for the smiley face to come up and stay on the screen, and then short press the CAL button to finish the calibration.
+Er2 will come up if the user presses the CAL button before the reading is fully stablized (smiley face comes up and stays on) in calibration mode.
+To solve this, just have a little more patience for the smiley face to come up and stay on the screen before pressing the CAL button to finish the calibration.